Maddy Cusack juggled two jobs as Sheffield United Women's paid just £6,000 a year

 But this week, her mum Deborah went public that the club has agreed to an enquiry over her death, sharing how her daughter was "broken" by football in her final months.

-Now, in a televised interview with the BBC, Deborah has revealed how Maddy was under "too much pressure" and juggling two jobs despite being a vice-captain - because she was paid just £6,000 a year for the role.
+Now, in a televised interview with the BBC, Deborah has revealed how Maddy was under "too much pressure" and juggling two jobs because she was paid just £6,000 a year to play football.

 Sources online suggest the Blades' top-paid male player, Rhian Brewster, earns £1.82m a year, or £35,000 a week.